sophshep/manager-resources/README.md

 ## What they can expect from me

+**I will lead by example.**

+All of the things I expect from my team, I expect from myself too.
+I hold myself to the same standard.

 **I will provide clarity.**

 You should know what to be working on and have an idea of how your work applies to wider company goals.
 I will be decisive when you come to me with questions or need feedback.
 I will be clear and consistent in how I communicate.